w3c/wai-curricula/content/how-to-use-this-curricula.md

 It helps you:

 * Assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.
-* Select courses by presenting several indicators that might be taken into account when analyzing course offerings.
+* Select courses by presenting several indicators when analyzing course offerings.

 ## Example Scenarios